pyagh11/HW20/README.md

 # **Unit 20 - "Looks like we've made our First Contract!"**

 ![image](smart-contract (1).png)

-# Below is the steps to create a smart contract for Profit splitter using solidity.
+# Below is a description of steps to create a smart contract for Profit splitter using solidity.

 # Contract is compiled and deployed using “Injected Web3” and assignment of the 3 employee accounts